benjavalero/replacer/technical-design.md

     2. Save the page replacements in the database
 3. Save a summary of the process in the database

+On an indexation, all dump pages are read but not all of them are taken into account or processed:

+- Pages are processable (and therefore _read_) if their namespace is one of the supported ones: articles and annexes.
+- Processable pages are to be processed if after reindexation the related replacements in database must be updated.
+Pages are not processed if dump page timestamp is before the last indexation in database.

 ## Code Conventions